bank-vaults/bank-vaults/docs/unseal-keys/README.md

 # Unseal Keys

+Vault data and the unseal keys live together, if you delete a Vault instance installed by the operator or the Helm chart all your data and the unseal keys to that initialized state should remain untouched.
+Read more about it in the [official documentaion](https://www.vaultproject.io/docs/concepts/seal/).

-The keys that will be stored are:
+The keys that will be stored by Bank-Vaults are:

 - `vault-root`, which is the Vault's root token
 - `vault-unseal-N`, where `N` is a number, starting at 0 up to the maximum defined minus 1, e.g. 5 unseal keys will be `vault-unseal-0` up to including `vault-unseal-4`